-Are you looking to increase your knowledge in the fundamentals of public health?
-The certificate in Public Health is a 16-credit hour experience delivered through a fully online platform.
-This program is ideal for the working professional interested in increasing their knowledge of public health without having to enroll in the MPH program.
-However, students interested in the MPH program may use the certificate coursework to satisfy degree requirements.
-In addition, coursework in the certificate program may also be used to satisfy prerequisite requirements for individuals interested in the Dr.P.H. concentrations.
+Are you looking to start a career in public health?
+Want to learn more?
+Georgia Southern University’s 16-hour Certificate in Public Health is a fully online degree for students or working professionals interested in upgrading their knowledge and skills without having to enroll in a master’s program.
+However, students interested in the Master of Public Health at Georgia Southern can use certificate coursework to satisfy degree requirements.
+Students can also use certificate coursework to satisfy prerequisite requirements for the Doctor of Public Health degree at Georgia Southern.

 SOPHAS Application Questions